 Why do companies use contingent workers?

-Before the coronavirus decimated industries and increased demands for services in others, organizations on a global scale were struggling to overcome workforce challenges created by emerging technologies and shifting demographics.
+Even before the pandemic forced the world to augment workforces, organizations on a global scale were struggling to overcome challenges created by emerging technologies, skills gaps and shifting demographics.
 As such, Hiring Managers and Procurement professionals turned to engaging highly skilled, non-permanent workers as a more flexible and cost effective option.

-Now, organizations are investing more in a contingent workforce program in order to not only fill skills gaps but to also quickly adapt to market conditions.
+Now, organizations are investing more and more in contingent workforce programs in order to not only fill skills gaps but to also quickly adapt to market conditions.

 The gig economy is a global trend that stretches across industry sectors.
 Yet, a contingent workforce program must have proper contingent workforce management.